Precise Object and Effect Removal with Adaptive Target-Aware Attention: More Results

 \subsection{Limitations}

 While ObjectClear exhibits strong performance in removing objects and their associated effects, it still faces challenges in highly complex scenarios.
-Specifically, (1) when multiple shadows heavily overlap, the model struggles to accurately disentangle and localize the effect corresponding to the target object; and (2) in cases involving extremely large and long shadow regions, ObjectClear may fail to completely remove the effect, occasionally leaving behind residual artifacts.
-Enhancing the disentanglement of complex effect regions and improving the removal of large-scale effects remain important directions for future research.
+Specifically, in cases with overlapping shadows from multiple objects or complex lighting conditions, it can be difficult to disentangle which shadows belong to which objects.
+As a result, the model may fail to remove the shadows of the target object (Fig.~\ref{fig:hard_cases}a) or remove shadows of other objects (Fig.~\ref{fig:hard_cases}b).
+Effectively disentangling object-specific shadows in such complex scenes remains an important direction for future work.